docker-for-data-science/docker-for-data-science-tutorial/exercises/03_data_science_workflows_using_docker/README.md

 ### Push Image to Docker Hub (extra credit)

+***TIP:** Please be mindful of the conference WiFi and push the image to Docker Hub at a later date.*

 1. Log in to your user account using `docker login`

 2. Push image to Docker Hub using `docker push`